pculor/videostream/README.md

 If the *count + incoming stream > 3* the system returns an *error* else the incoming stream is logged to the service database

+## TODO
+Service should update streams for which the *duration* has elapsed to *INACTIVE* and delete the record afterwards

 ## Built With

 * [Node.js](https://nodejs.org/) - Javascript runtime